ivanromakh/pixi_example/README.md

 ## settings ##
 here you can find global variables which dictated fules like GRAVITY_VALUE.

+## Shapes ##
+As you can known from the name, this is all shape types for my renderer.

 ## index.html ##
 This is page to run this few buttons and input fields.

-## Shapes ##
-As you can known from the name this is all shape types for my renderer.
+So try to load and run in brouser it should work but I used online pixi so if it will be update I don't sure it will be work.

 Project is very simple and takes 8 hour.